francescodc87/ipaPy2/README.md

         ppm:   Default value 100.
 Maximum ppm value allowed between 2 isotopes.
                 It is very high on purpose
         ionisation: Default value 1. positive = 1, negative = -1
+        MinIsoRatio: mininum intensity ratio expressed (Default value 1%).
+Only isotopes with intensity higher than MinIsoRatio% of the main isotope are considered.

         Returns
         -------